Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Introduction

 \section{Introduction}

-Low back pain significantly impacts the daily life and work capabilities of numerous patients, posing significant challenges to healthcare systems \citep{knezevic2021low}.
-This pain is often caused by complex lumbar disorders like spondylolisthesis, lumbar disc herniation, and spinal stenosis, which are closely linked to the substructures of the lumbar spine, including vertebrae (VBs), intervertebral discs (IDs), and spinal canal (SC) \citep{weinstein2007surgical,lu2023collaborative,katz2022diagnosis}.
-Accurate diagnosis and timely treatment of these issues are crucial, with MRI being vital for these processes.
-Thus, the fine-grained multi-class segmentation of lumbar spine MRI, involving VBs, IDs, and SC (Fig.~\ref{fig:task-moti}(a)), is essential for effective diagnosis and treatment.
+Low back pain significantly impacts a wide range of patients' daily lives and work capabilities, posing significant challenges to healthcare systems~\citep{jenkins2025long}.
+Behind the low back pain issue lies complex lumbar disorders such as spondylolisthesis, lumbar disc herniation, and spinal stenosis, which are closely associated with lumbar spine substructures including vertebrae (VBs), intervertebral discs (IDs), and spinal canal (SC) ~\citep{berg2024machine,zhang2023lumbar,saremi2024evolution}.
+Accurate diagnosis and timely treatment of these issues are crucial for alleviating patient suffering and preventing disease progression, and MRI plays a pivotal role in this process~\citep{abel2023mri,foti2025spondylodiscitis}.
+Thus, the fine-grained multi-class segmentation of lumbar spine MRI (\Cref{fig:task-challenges}(a)), involving VBs, IDs, and SC, is a crucial step in diagnosing and treating lumbar spine-related disorders, facilitating pathological localization~\citep{pang2022dgmsnet}, surgical planning~\citep{zhao2023attractive}, and therapeutic assessment~\citep{liang2024quantitative}.

-However, the existing solutions typically adopt a coarse-grained segmentation strategy for the lumbar spine, falling short in nuanced diagnostics~\citep{bharadwaj2023deep}.
-For example, ~\cite{he2023lsw,he2024lightweight,saenz2023automatic} developed segmentation models categorizing all VBs, IDs, and SC into only three distinct classes.
-Compared to them, achieving fine-grained segmentation in lumbar spine MRI presents challenges due to (1) The images' diversity and complexity (Fig.~\ref{fig:task-moti}(b1$\sim$b4)), and (2) High similarity between the substructures (Fig.~\ref{fig:task-moti}(b5)).
-Hence, only a few solutions have been proposed for the fine-grained scenarios. \cite{zheng2022deep} integrates three feature enhancement modules to segment 14 categories of lumbar substructures. \cite{nazir2021ecsu} utilizes three-directional 2D subnetworks to enhance features collaboratively, thereby segmenting all vertebrae.
+However, the existing solutions typically adopt a coarse-grained segmentation strategy for the lumbar spine, falling short in nuanced diagnostics~\citep{bharadwaj2023deep,he2024lightweight}.
+For example, ~\cite{he2023lsw,he2024lightweight,saenz2023automatic} developed segmentation models for lumbar MR images, categorizing all VBs, IDs, and the SC into three distinct classes.
+Compared to these solutions, achieving fine-grained segmentation in lumbar spine MRI presents challenges due to: (1) The images' diversity and complexity (\Cref{fig:task-challenges} (b1$\sim$b4)), and (2) High similarity between the substructures (\Cref{fig:task-challenges} (b5)).
+Hence, only a few solutions have been proposed for the fine-grained scenarios.
+Zheng \etal ~\citep{zheng2022deep} integrates three feature enhancement modules to segment 14 categories of lumbar substructures.
+Deng \etal ~\citep{deng2024effective} adopts a residual U-Net and BiSeNet hybrid network to achieve multi-class segmentation of vertebrae and intervertebral discs.

+Despite promising progress, these visual-only models rely solely on visual features and struggle to capture the crucial anatomical semantics (Fig.\ref{fig:task-challenges}(c)).
+They treat pixels without sufficient anatomical context, fail to explicitly model the critical relationships between substructures, and are often susceptible to factors such as class distribution imbalance.
+These limitations result in poor inter-class discrimination and errors in edge details (\Cref{fig:task-challenges}(d)).